sharmaeklavya2/cf_ldrbrd/readme.md

 * `main` - The main django app.
 * `project_conf` - Project settings.
 Also contains root urlconf and wsgi.py.
 * `requirements` - Project requirements for dev and heroku.
+* `templates` - all templates used with Django's templating system.
+* `static` - all static files created for this project.

 ## Automated testing